 Style & Design

 However, the biggest struggle with a minimalist home is making sure it transmits that warm and cozy feeling.
-Here’s our exclusive guide on how to design your minimalist home, including a room-by-room breakdown.
+Here’s our complete guide on how to design your minimalist home, including a room-by-room breakdown.
 Shall we?

 What is Minimalist Design?